DogBoy’s is a boarding, day care and training facility for dogs on 15 beautiful acres in Pflugerville, Texas.

 Yes.
 We provide blankets for the dogs to sleep on.
 You are welcome to bring your dog’s own bedding if you wish, but please no towels or Mexican-style blankets (they easily get mixed up with our own).

 Yes—we want you to be familiar with our facility and feel good about leaving your dog here.
-We offer “walk-in” tours every Saturday at noon.
+We offer “walk-in” tours every Saturday at 12:30pm.
 No appointments are necessary.
 We can do other times by appointment Monday thru Friday, subject to staff availability and how many dogs may be on the property.
 This tour is for humans only.
 Or, you can view our Virtual tour of the boarding facilities online.

 For non-holiday reservations, we require 24 hours’ notice for cancelled reservations.
 For holidays such as Memorial Day or July 4 we require 72 hours’ notice; due to the heavy demand for Thanksgiving and Christmas boarding, a weeks’ notice is needed.
 Failure to give notice will result in a $50 cancellation fee being charged or forfeiture of your holiday deposit.
 We are willing to make allowances for special circumstances.